niceandserious/crafty-vagrant/README.md

 * If this is a fresh install of Craft, you may see error pages until you've installed it by visiting  [http://craft.dev/admin/install](http://craft.dev/admin/install)
 * Crafty has a database-provisioning shell script.
 If you run `vagrant provision --provision-with shell`, the most recent backup in `app\craft\storage\backups` will be restored.
 (Of course, you'll lose any current state of the database, so only do this when you're happy for that to happen)

+## Development

+Because Crafty's templates are in the `src` directory (and copied into Craft's template directory when you start a new project), if you want to work on Crafty itself (on the starting templates), the easiest thing is to add the line `define('CRAFT_TEMPLATES_PATH', "../src/craft/templates");` to the top of Craft's `app/public/index.php` file, and then gitignore the `app/craft` and `app/public` directories.
+This allows to work directly on the source templates alongside a working installation of Craft.

 ## Environment

 * Ubuntu 14.04 (Trusty Tahr)